MKTCLounge/MKTCLounge.github.io/index.md

 Join Method: Room Code
 i.
 Rooms that are started with incorrect settings will be reopened and any races with the incorrect settings will not count.​

 ii.
-Failure to start a room with the correct settings may result in an individual host flag.​
+Failure to start a room with the correct settings may result in an individual host flag.
+If mogi is cancelled for incorrect settings, host will recieve host ban and -50 MMR strike.​

 iii.
 Players with 2 host flags will receive Host Banned role.​

+B. Hosts that start the room with less than 8 players, close the room for no reason, or otherwise cause unnecessary disruptions will receive -50 MMR strike, and may be prohibited from hosting in the future.

+i.
+If a sub needs to join the mogi, the host must restart the room, even if a team has no DCs available.​

-B. All MKTC Lounge matches will consist of twelve (12) races in total.
+C. All MKTC Lounge matches will consist of twelve (12) races in total.

-C. All players will have a free choice of drivers, karts and gliders.
+D. All players will have a free choice of drivers, karts and gliders.

-D. Players who have an incorrect tag for more than 2 races will receive a -25 MMR strike.

 E. Once a room has been opened, players will have 5 minutes to join the room.
 Players that join the room after 5 minutes (minute 6) will receive a -50 MMR strike.
-Players that join the room after 10 minutes (minute 11) will receive a -100 MMR strike. .
+Players that join the room after 10 minutes (minute 11) will receive a -100 MMR strike.
+Ex.
+Room Code: 01
+No strike: minute :06
+1st strike: minute :07 at minute :11
+2nd strike: minute :12

 F. After the first 5 minutes have passed, the lineup may look for sub.
 The sub may only join the room after 10 minutes of waiting.
 The mogi should not be started with less than 8 players under any condition.

 i.
 If a lineup is struggling to find a sub, please tag Updaters or Lounge Staff to tag @here for a sub.​

 ii.
-In case that a player disconnects before the first race of a mogi starts, the room must be restarted.
-This rule only applies once, if a player disconnects before the first race a second time the room should continue without closing.
-A player should provide video proof (video clip, stream, etc.) of their disconnection if requested; otherwise they will receive 1 strike.
-If the host does not restart, the first race will not count.​
+After 15 minutes have passed without the mogi having been started, it may be cancelled, once the Lounge Staff has been previously tagged.​

 G. Players who leave an event for any reason: